gaziduc/space-war/index.md

 ## Compatible Operating System

-Launcher: Windows 10/11 or later only.
+Launcher: Windows 10/11 or later only (64 bits only)

-Game zip: Windows Vista/7/8/10/11 or later (64 bits only), macOS 64 bits, Linux 64 bits
+Game zip: Windows Vista/7/8/10/11 or later (64 bits only)